AcademySoftwareFoundation/openqmc/README.md

   <img alt="lattice pair plot." src="./images/diagrams/domain-tree-graph-3-light.png">
 </picture>

-Now that `cameraDomain` and `materialDomain` are independent, the `ThinLensCamera` can use the domain passed to it in whichever way it needs.
+Now that `cameraDomain` and `lightDomain` are independent, the `ThinLensCamera` can use the domain passed to it in whichever way it needs.

 Mapping domains to the code's call graph creates domain trees.
-If you are careful to derive domains sequentially in loops and to apply branching across interfaces, there is a guarantee your algorithm will not create gaps in the primary sample space and produces bias-free results.
+If you carefully derive domains by using chaining when writing loops, and branching when passing to interfaces, you'll avoid gaps in the primary sample space, guaranteeing bias-free results.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/diagrams/domain-tree-graph-4-light.png">